 Type VI: Hayyoth

-The big, monstrous angelic kaiju.
+Big, monstrous angelic kaiju.
 They are only sent to earth to usher in the end of one age and the beginning of a new one.
 Usually, if you see one it means that something has gone very, very wrong.

-If a hayyoth were to be sent to the world to enact an end-times scenario on a specific part of the world, it would first rest in orbit for about half a decade (more it need destroy, the longer it rests; 44 weeks for a city, 44 years for most of the world, 444 years or longer for greater cosmic threats).
+If a hayyoth were to be sent to the world to enact an end-times scenario on only a specific part of the world, it would first rest in orbit for about half a decade (the ore it need destroy, the longer it rests; 44 weeks for a city, 44 years for most of the world, 444 years or longer for greater cosmic threats).
 Once 44 months, 44 weeks, and 44 days have passed, it will awaken at once (resting no longer than it needs to), shake the crystal concretions from its exoskeleton, and then thrust itself toward the earth.
 The impact alone would be big enough to impact the global climate for years to come.
 But before anyone has time to worry about that, it begins its rampage.

 HD: 1 (fetal form)/4/16/64/etc. AC: -2 Move: 150’ Attack: talons (3d10) x 4 and lightning (8d8) or Light of Judgement.